 The General Assembly also advanced initiatives aimed at increasing grid flexibility through distributed energy resources.
 Legislation authorizing electric cooperatives to establish virtual power plant programs has been signed into law (HB 562, enacted), enabling aggregation of distributed resources to reduce peak demand.

-Additional measures expand shared solar program capacity and direct further regulatory proceedings to evaluate program design and cost allocation (SB 254 / HB 807, awaiting Governor’s action).
-Recognition of agrivoltaics within existing renewable energy frameworks (HB 508, awaiting Governor’s action) further reflects continued support for innovative distributed generation models.
+Additional measures expand shared solar program capacity and direct further regulatory proceedings to evaluate program design and cost allocation (SB 254 / HB 807, enacted).
+Recognition of agrivoltaics within existing renewable energy frameworks (HB 508, enacted) further reflects continued support for innovative distributed generation models.

 Large Load Growth and Cost Allocation